sourabhjagtap95/Facebook_Album_App/README.md

+> Note : Recently Facebook updated their policies for viewing the photos from 3rd party app, as a result I need to send my app for review and then it can be accessed.
+Till then be relax and visit again :D

 Facebook Album App
 It is a Web Application which shows all the photos from Facebook Albums once user authorizes it.